LTD-Beget/openapi-cloud-go/docs/CloudServiceConfiguration.md

 `func (o *CloudServiceConfiguration) HasMysql8() bool`

 HasMysql8 returns a boolean if a field has been set.

+### GetPostgresql15

+`func (o *CloudServiceConfiguration) GetPostgresql15() PostgresqlPostgresql15Configuration`

+GetPostgresql15 returns the Postgresql15 field if non-nil, zero value otherwise.

+### GetPostgresql15Ok

+`func (o *CloudServiceConfiguration) GetPostgresql15Ok() (*PostgresqlPostgresql15Configuration, bool)`

+GetPostgresql15Ok returns a tuple with the Postgresql15 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPostgresql15

+`func (o *CloudServiceConfiguration) SetPostgresql15(v PostgresqlPostgresql15Configuration)`

+SetPostgresql15 sets Postgresql15 field to given value.

+### HasPostgresql15

+`func (o *CloudServiceConfiguration) HasPostgresql15() bool`

+HasPostgresql15 returns a boolean if a field has been set.

+### GetPostgresql14

+`func (o *CloudServiceConfiguration) GetPostgresql14() PostgresqlPostgresql14Configuration`

+GetPostgresql14 returns the Postgresql14 field if non-nil, zero value otherwise.

+### GetPostgresql14Ok

+`func (o *CloudServiceConfiguration) GetPostgresql14Ok() (*PostgresqlPostgresql14Configuration, bool)`

+GetPostgresql14Ok returns a tuple with the Postgresql14 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPostgresql14

+`func (o *CloudServiceConfiguration) SetPostgresql14(v PostgresqlPostgresql14Configuration)`

+SetPostgresql14 sets Postgresql14 field to given value.

+### HasPostgresql14

+`func (o *CloudServiceConfiguration) HasPostgresql14() bool`

+HasPostgresql14 returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)